A convergent finite element method for two-phase Stokes flow driven by surface tension: Consistency analysis

 Since $\Ghm$ differs from $\Ghsm$ by $\ehxm$, this question is equivalent to:

-The discrete extension operator defined in Section \eqref{sec:Eh} seems to be a promising candidate according to its excellent stability (cf. \eqref{eq:Eh-map}).
+The discrete extension operator defined in Section \ref{sec:Eh} seems to be a promising candidate according to its excellent stability; see \eqref{eq:Eh-map}.
 To this end, we define the consistency bulk mesh $\Ohsm$ with its parametrization map given by

 where $X_{h}^m:\Ohsf\rightarrow\Ohm$ is the parametrization map of $\Ohm$.
 In other words, $\Ohsm$ can be viewed as the perturbation of the numerical bulk mesh $\Ohm$ by the extension of the interface projection error $E_h \ehxm$.
-Note that $\hat X_{h,*}^m$ defined in \eqref{eq:Ohsm-def} is compatible with the same symbol introduced in Section \ref{section:geometry}.
+Note that $\hat X_{h,*}^m$ was previously defined in Section \ref{section:geometry} as an interface finite element function.
+Since \eqref{eq:Ohsm-def} defines an extension of this function, for notational simplicity, we retain the same symbol without risk of ambiguity.

 By construction, $\hat X_{h,*}^m$ depends directly on the numerical solution $X_h^m$.
 Therefore, it is not a pure consistency object which is usually defined by the interpolation of the exact smooth solution.
-The stability of $\hat X_{h,*}^m$ shall be addressed in Section \ref{sec:shape-reg}.
+The rigorous stability justification of $\hat X_{h,*}^m$ is a key component of this convergence analysis framework and is addressed in Section \ref{sec:shape-reg}.

 For $\Ohsm$ and $\Ghsm$, we use the abbreviation